Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is

 This means that for the purposes of this paper we can treat the PP in the present work as given by,

-Comparing with Eq.~(\ref{eq:EOM.10}) substantiates our earlier claim that ${\bm P}(\omega)$ plays the same role in the ${\bm T}^\dagger_1$ space that ${\bm \Gamma}(\omega)$ plays over the full ${\bm T}^\dagger$ space.
+Comparing with Eq.~(\ref{eq:MBPT.43}) substantiates our earlier claim that ${\bm P}(\omega)$ plays the same role in the ${\bm T}^\dagger_1$ space that ${\bm \Gamma}(\omega)$ plays over the full ${\bm T}^\dagger$ space.

-\subsection{First-Order Exchange-Correlation Kernel}
+\paragraph{First-Order Exchange-Correlation Kernel}

 We now turn to the first-order exchange-correlation kernel.
-Our main motivation here is to verify that we obtain the same terms as in exact exchange (EXX) calculations when we evaluate ${\bm \Pi} - {\bm \Pi}_s$.~\cite{G98,HIB+05} Since our approach is in some ways more general than previous approaches to the EXX kernel, this subsection may also provide some new insight into the meaning of the EXX equations.
+Our main motivation here is to verify that we obtain the same terms as in exact exchange (EXX) calculations when we evaluate ${\bm \Pi} - {\bm \Pi}_s$~\cite{G98,HIBG05}.
+Since our approach is in some ways more general than previous approaches to the EXX kernel, this subsection may also provide some new insight into the meaning of the EXX equations.

-Since we are limited to first order, only zero- and first-order wave function terms need be considered.
-This implies that all the contributions due to the ${\bf T}^\dagger_{2+}$ space (the space of double- and higher-excitations) are zero and substantiates our claim that Eq.~(\ref{eq:EOM.17}) is exact to first-order.
+Since we are limited to first order, only zero- and first-order wavefunction terms need be considered.
+This implies that all the contributions due to the ${\bf T}^\dagger_{2+}$ space (the space of double- and higher-excitations) are zero and substantiates our claim that Eq.~(\ref{eq:order.7}) is exact to first-order.
 An order-by-order expansion gives,

 where,

 The evaluation of each of first-order blocks is straightforward using the basic definitions and Wick's theorem.